 “This senior recruitment is an integral part of our ongoing strategy to improve our market position in key practices and sectors – in this case, intellectual property, technology and life sciences,” says Marien Glerum, Chief Managing Officer of Dentons Boekel.
 “In less than two years, we have recruited and promoted ten new partners in Amsterdam.”

 “Everything now is technology.
 Dentons offers a true technology and sector focus that fits with clients’ needs,” Douma adds.
 “I look forward to working with my new colleagues in Dentons’ European and global IP&T group, and to developing a top quality patents team here in the Netherlands.”

 Dentons is not yet one of the heavyweights in the European patent market, but has recently made efforts to strengthen its patent team.
-The most prominent move was that of Marianne Schaffner, who made her name in pharmaceuticals proceedings.
+The most prominent move is Marianne Schaffner, who made her name in pharmaceuticals proceedings.
 The patent litigation specialist left Dechert in March 2018 to join Dentons’ relatively large French IP team.